The Lindbergh Kidnapping Hoax

 Henry Ford was Lindbergh's hero, from childhood throughout his adult life.

-Read Henry Ford's opinion of the "Jewish Problem" from his own editorials in The Dearborn Independant
+Henry Ford's opinion of the "Jewish Problem" (from his Dearborn Independant)

 Freedom of Information Act - 1368 pages FBI Files